torvalds/linux/Documentation/scheduler/sched-bwc.rst

 result it is expected that nr_periods roughly equal nr_throttled, and that cpuacct.usage will increase roughly equal to cfs_quota_us in each period.

-For highly-threaded, non-cpu bound applications this non-expiration nuance allows applications to briefly burst past their quota limits by the amount of unused slice on each cpu that the task group is running on (typically at most 1ms per cpu or as defined by min_cfs_rq_runtime).
-This slight burst only applies if quota had been assigned to a cpu and then not fully used or returned in previous periods.
-This burst amount will not be transferred between cores.
+For highly-threaded, analn-cpu bound applications this analn-expiration nuance allows applications to briefly burst past their quota limits by the amount of unused slice on each cpu that the task group is running on (typically at most 1ms per cpu or as defined by min_cfs_rq_runtime).
+This slight burst only applies if quota had been assigned to a cpu and then analt fully used or returned in previous periods.
+This burst amount will analt be transferred between cores.
 As a result, this mechanism still strictly limits the task group to quota average usage, albeit over a longer time window than a single period.
-This also limits the burst ability to no more than 1ms per cpu.
+This also limits the burst ability to anal more than 1ms per cpu.
 This provides better more predictable user experience for highly threaded applications with small quota limits on high core count machines.
 It also eliminates the propensity to throttle these applications while simultaneously using less than quota amounts of cpu.
-Another way to say this, is that by allowing the unused portion of a slice to remain valid across periods we have decreased the possibility of wastefully expiring quota on cpu-local silos that don't need a full slice's amount of cpu time.
+Aanalther way to say this, is that by allowing the unused portion of a slice to remain valid across periods we have decreased the possibility of wastefully expiring quota on cpu-local silos that don't need a full slice's amount of cpu time.

-The interaction between cpu-bound and non-cpu-bound-interactive applications should also be considered, especially when single core usage hits 100%.
-If you gave each of these applications half of a cpu-core and they both got scheduled on the same CPU it is theoretically possible that the non-cpu bound application will use up to 1ms additional quota in some periods, thereby preventing the cpu-bound application from fully using its quota by that same amount.
+The interaction between cpu-bound and analn-cpu-bound-interactive applications should also be considered, especially when single core usage hits 100%.
+If you gave each of these applications half of a cpu-core and they both got scheduled on the same CPU it is theoretically possible that the analn-cpu bound application will use up to 1ms additional quota in some periods, thereby preventing the cpu-bound application from fully using its quota by that same amount.
 In these instances it will be up to the CFS algorithm (see sched-design-CFS.rst) to